manjaro-libhybris/manjaro-arm-tools/README.md

 ## buildemmcinstaller
 This script does almost the same as the `buildarmoem` script.

-Except that it always creates a minimal image, an already existing image inside it, only to be used for internal storage (eMMC) deployments.
+Except that it always creates a minimal image, with an already existing image inside it, only to be used for internal storage (eMMC) deployments.

 **Syntax**
 ```